Recent Advances in Insect Research Involving Metabolic Rate Measurements Using Respirometry

 For more than 25 years Qubit Systems has provided accurate, robust instruments for measuring insect respirometry in the laboratory and field.
-From drosophila to dung beetles, our single and multi-channel gas exchange systems have been used inventively and effectively to investigate effects of diet, environment and genome on insect physiology and behavior.
+From drosophila to dung beetles, our single and multi-channel gas exchange systems have been used inventively and effectively to investigate the effects of diet, environment, and genome on insect physiology and behavior.
 Below, we celebrate some recent publications from RP1LP users.

 Disparate regulation of IMD singaling drives sex differences in infection pathology in Drosophila melanogaster.Crystal, M.V. and Dionne M.S.
 (2021) PNAS August 10, 2021 118 (32)https://doi.org/10.1073/pnas.2026554118

 Metabolic and physiological outputs were measured in Drosophila melanogaster with wild-type and mutant immune responses to determine if the sexes were differentially impacted by various sources of pathology.
 The sexes showed differential immune activity but similar bacteria-derived metabolic pathology.
 Expression of PGRP-LB, a female-specific, immune-inducible, negative regulator of the immune deficiency (IMD) pathway, enabled females to reduce immune activity in response to reductions in bacterial numbers.
 Females were more resistant to infection in the absence of PGRP-LB.
 The heightened regulation of the IMD signaling pathway by female, but not male, Drosophila melanogaster reduces the cost of immune activity at the expense of resistance to bacterial infection.